HAVING BEEN TAUGHT BY MANUEL RAMÍREZ, DOMINGO ESTESO CREATES BEAUTIFUL GUITARS CONSIDERED MASTERPIECES NOW DAYS.Read more

 Fifth epoch "FELIPE CONDE GUITARRERO"

-In 2010, in the midst of my personal and professional maturity I embark on a new era together with my daughter and son with great energy and excitement.
+In 2010, in the midst of my personal and professional maturity I decided to embark on a new era together with my son and daughter Felipe Jr. and María, with great energy and excitement.

-The memory of my father is very resent at this time.
-From him I learnt everything in my profession, passed on, as only he knew, the taste for things well done and the close relationship with the guitarist.
+The memory of my father is very much present at this time.
+From him I learned everything there is to know about this trade, and above all, the taste for a job well done as well as fostering a close relationship with the artist.

-Since 2010 the workshop has been moved to Arrieta 4 street, very close to the Felipe Vº workshop.
-The new space is intimate and ideal for any professional or aficionado who wished to test out the guitars and see firsthand the process of guitar construction.
+Since 2010 the workshop has moved to 4 Arrieta St. very close to the 2 Felipe Vº St. workshop.
+The new space is intimate and ideal for any professional or aficionado who wishes to test out the guitars and see firsthand the process of guitar construction.

 Whether you want more information about our products or buy a Felipe Conde guitar, contact us: